byjg/docker-php/htpasswd-volume/README.md

 ## Basic Usage

-You have to define at least 3 variables.
+You have to define at least 3 variables (HTCOUNT, USER1 and PWD1).
 Once the container is up and running will have a file `/etc/htpasswd.d/htpasswd` with the passwords.

 **Create the volume**